pranabekka/pranabekka.github.io/content/bean-troduction.md

 but it also allows you to specify your own separator.

 ```
+[table]
+comma  , separated , values
+can be , used for  , tables

 [table :sep |]
 cell 1 | cell 2 | cell 3
 ```